-The Leesville, South Carolina native's Opry debut coincided with the release of her first two singles, "Color Him Father" and "Before the Next Teardrop Falls."
+The Leesville, S.C. native's Opry debut coincided with the release of her first two singles, "Color Him Father" and "Before the Next Teardrop Falls."
 Although they cracked the country chart's Top 40 for Martell, both songs performed even better when cut by other artists.
 "Color Him Father" songwriter Richard Lewis Spencer won a Grammy for his band The Winston's 1969 recording.
 In 1975, one of the greatest talents to ever waltz across Texas, Freddy Fender, made "Before the Next Teardrop Falls" into a county staple.

 Others' successes aside, a lifetime of experience prepared Martell (born Thelma Bynem) to make the most of her short stay in the Nashville spotlight.
 Before she became a groundbreaking country music singer, Martell performed with three of her brothers in a gospel quartet.
 She also cut a couple of pop records in the early 1960s with the Anglos (sometimes spelled "Angelos").